 If you wish Spruce woodwork to keep outside, you should apply proper wood finisher first with proper sanding.

-Staining and finishing are useful because Spruce has no resistance against decaying and rotting.
+Staining and finishing are useful because Spruce has no resistance to decaying and rotting.

-The top finishing coat will prevent water droplets from penetrating inside of the wood.
+The top finishing coat will prevent water droplets from penetrating inside the wood.

 How Strong Is Spruce?

-Spruce has ideal strength to weight ratio.
+Spruce has an ideal strength-to-weight ratio.
 The compressive strength and bending strength of Spruce wood are significantly high.

 The straight grain structure of Spruce help to increase its strength.
-Because of having excellent strength to weight ratio, Spruce is one of the best woods for musical instruments without any doubt.
+Because of having an excellent strength-to-weight ratio, Spruce is one of the best woods for musical instruments without any doubt.

 The compressive strength and bending strengths of Spruce wood are listed as follows.